poby350h/Global-ShippingRate-Optimization-Engine/README.md

    - Looks up rates from the **in-memory cache**.
    - Returns rates to Shopify in the expected format.

-D. Shipping rules are loaded and refreshed as follows:
+D. Shipping rules lifecycle:

-- On service startup (init):
+- On service startup:
-  - The API first tries to load the latest cache snapshot from Google Cloud Storage (GCS).
+  - Load latest cache snapshot from GCS if available.
-  - If no snapshot exists, it falls back to Google Sheets as the source of truth, then saves a new snapshot back to GCS.
+  - If missing, pull from Google Sheets and create a new snapshot.

-- On scheduled reload (Cloud Scheduler → `/force-reload`):
+- On scheduled reload (Cloud Scheduler → /force-reload):
+  - Always pull from Google Sheets.
+  - Overwrite in-memory cache.
-  - The API always pulls the latest rules from Google Sheets, overwrites the in-memory cache, and persists a fresh snapshot to GCS.
+  - Persist a fresh snapshot to GCS.

-- On optional manual reload (admin → `/force-reload`):
+- On manual reload (admin → /force-reload):
+  - Immediate rule update without redeploy.
-  - When shipping prices or rules change and need to be applied immediately, an admin can trigger `/force-reload` to force-pull from Google Sheets and update both the in-memory cache and the GCS snapshot.
+  - Updates both in-memory cache and GCS snapshot.

 E. The current cache is periodically saved to **Cloud Storage** as snapshots.
 Snapshots can be: